xishuokeji/skippy-xd/README.md

-this repo forked from [https://github.com/felixfung/skippy-xd](https://github.com/felixfung/skippy-xd) A few features have been added, which may not be suitable for everyone.
-The original version might be better.
+this repo forked from [https://github.com/felixfung/skippy-xd](https://github.com/felixfung/skippy-xd)<br>
+A few features have been added, which may not be suitable for everyone.
+The original version might be better.<br>

 1.Thumbnail display in single-line mode.<br>
 2. Minimized and iconized windows do not display.<br>